How to use Free Software to learn Japanese, and more.

 Mpvacious is a user-script for the mpv video player that allows you to make Anki cards while watching movies and TV shows in your target language.

 Mpvacious can update Anki cards you add with Rikaitan by filling the audio and screenshot fields.
-Here is a video demonstration:
+Watch a demonstration on YouTube.

 The user-script has a long list of features and configuration options.
 For details explore the documentation on GitHub.
 Below I'm going to write about how I use it.